IoT Hardware and Cybersecurity

 IoT devices are vulnerable to certain types of security attacks due to the nature of IoT hardware.
 Some of these vulnerabilities or weaknesses resulting from IoT hardware limitations include:

 • The confidentiality and integrity of sensitive data collected by sensor devices can easily be compromised due to a lack of appropriate cryptographic algorithms or weak cryptographic algorithms.
 It is difficult to implement strong cryptographic algorithms that are difficult to be compromised by cybercriminals due to limited computing resources in IoT devices.
-IoT devices use microcontrollers for computing, which are not able to handle strong but computationally expensive cryptographic algorithms.
-This makes IoT devices vulnerable to man-in-the-middle attacks where the wireless IoT traffic can be captured by cybercriminals and analysed to have access to it if it is not encrypted or if the encryption scheme used is weak.
+IoT devices use microcontrollers for computing, which cannot handle strong but computationally expensive cryptographic algorithms.
+This makes IoT devices vulnerable to man-in-the-middle attacks where the wireless IoT traffic can be captured by cybercriminals and analysed to access it if it is not encrypted or if the encryption scheme is weak.

 • Device manufacturers introduce some of the vulnerabilities of IoT devices.
-They are often focused on minimising the cost of the devices and the time to market, paying little or no attention to the security requirements or needs of the customers sometimes because customers are often concerned about the prices of the devices, their ease of use and functionalities.
+They are often focused on minimising the cost of the devices and the time to market, paying little or no attention to the security requirements or needs of the customers sometimes because customers are often concerned about the devices' prices, ease of use and functionalities.
 In this way, they sometimes ship devices with default passwords, no encryption algorithms implemented, and sometimes without any mechanisms for authentication.
 This makes the devices vulnerable to attacks.

 • In some IoT deployments, the IoT devices share the same communication channels, making them vulnerable to packet collision attacks, where compromised IoT devices are used to create packet collisions on the channels, forcing the device to deplete its stored energy rapidly and may eventually shut down the device.

-• Since the communication between the IoT devices and between the IoT devices and the access point or gateway is through wireless radio communication channels, the IoT devices are vulnerable to jamming attacks that are designed to force the IoT devices to deplete their stored energy rapidly.
+• Since the communication between the IoT devices and between the IoT devices and the access point or gateway is through wireless radio communication channels, the IoT devices are vulnerable to jamming attacks designed to force them to deplete their stored energy rapidly.

-• IoT devices are also vulnerable to flooding attacks that are designed to flood IoT devices with benign or useless packets so that they will spend more energy in processing these useless packets, rapidly depleting their stored energy and eventually shutting down the device.
+• IoT devices are also vulnerable to flooding attacks designed to flood IoT devices with benign or useless packets, so they will spend more energy processing these useless packets, rapidly depleting their stored energy and eventually shutting down the device.

 • Since IoT devices are relatively easy to infect with malware, they are vulnerable to a kind of malware attack in which the attacker infects the device with malware that forces the device to perform more computations, rapidly depleting the energy stored in the device and eventually shutting it down.

-• Another type of IoT hardware vulnerability is rout poisoning, in which the attacker creates routing loops, turns some devices into sinkholes, or increases routing paths with the aim of forcing the devices to spend more energy and eventually depleting their energy, reducing the lifetimes of some of the devices in the network.
+• Another type of IoT hardware vulnerability is route poisoning, in which the attacker creates routing loops, turns some devices into sinkholes, or increases routing paths to force the devices to spend more energy and eventually deplete their energy, reducing the lifetime of some devices in the network.

-• IoT devices can easily be infected and turned into botnets, which can then be used to conduct sophisticated large-scale attacks such as distributed denial of service attacks that can paralyse IT assets (servers and gateways) on a large scale.
+• IoT devices can easily be infected and turned into botnets, which can then be used to conduct sophisticated large-scale attacks, such as distributed denial of service attacks, which can paralyse IT assets (servers and gateways).

 • Another IoT hardware vulnerability is the lack of visibility.
 Many IoT devices are deployed without appropriate identification numbers (IP addresses), creating blind spots because the devices are not visible to security monitoring tools and can be exploited.
-Also, the fact that various devices may have different protocols makes it difficult to monitor all the devices within the network, making them weak points for the network.
+Also, the fact that various devices may have different protocols makes monitoring all the devices within the network challenging, making them weak points.

-• An inefficient firmware verification mechanism makes it possible to tamper with the firmware or reverse engineer it, making the device vulnerable to attacks.
-Attackers may illegally update the firmware of the device or tamper with it in such a way that they can easily capture the device and use it for further attacks.
+• An inefficient firmware verification mechanism allows tampering with or reverse-engineering the firmware, making the device vulnerable to attacks.
+Attackers may illegally update the device's firmware or tamper with it so that they can easily capture it and use it for further attacks.

-• As a result of poor device management strategies, some organisations or individuals sometimes fail to attend to some devices to ensure that they are well-secured (failing to install necessary updates and patch security holes to gaps), leaving them vulnerable to attacks from cybercriminals.
+• Due to poor device management strategies, some organisations or individuals sometimes fail to attend to some devices to ensure that they are well-secured (failing to install necessary updates and patch security holes to gaps), leaving them vulnerable to attacks from cybercriminals.

-• some hardware security vulnerabilities are hard to eliminate, such as side-channel attacks, reverse engineering of the hardware, malware infection, and data extraction, which could be exploited, resulting in a data breach.
+• Some hardware security vulnerabilities are hard to eliminate, such as side-channel attacks, reverse engineering of the hardware, malware infection, and data extraction, which could be exploited and result in a data breach.

-• IoT devices are vulnerable to physical attacks where a criminal can destroy the device or vandalise the device and even access it manually.
+• IoT devices are vulnerable to physical attacks.
+A criminal can destroy or vandalise them and even access them manually.

 IoT hardware attacks

 IoT hardware attacks are the various ways that security weaknesses resulting from limitations in IoT hardware can be exploited to compromise the security of IoT data and systems.
 An attacker may install malware on IoT devices, manipulate their functionality, or exploit their weaknesses to gain access to steal or damage data, degrade the quality of services, or disrupt the services.
-An attack could conduct an IoT on devices with the aim of using them for a more sophisticated large-scale attack on ICT infrastructures and critical systems.
-There is an increase in the scale and frequency of IoT attacks due to the increase in IoT attack surfaces, the ease with which IoT devices can be compromised, and the integration of IoT devices into existing systems and critical infrastructure.
+An attack could conduct an IoT on devices to use them for a more sophisticated large-scale attack on ICT infrastructures and critical systems.
+There is an increase in the scale and frequency of IoT attacks due to the rise in IoT attack surfaces, the ease with which IoT devices can be compromised, and the integration of IoT devices into existing systems and critical infrastructure.
 Some of the common IoT hardware attacks include:

-• Unauthorised access: Some IoT device manufacturers use weak or no security mechanisms as they strive to minimise manufacturing costs and reduce the time to market in order to meet the increase in market demand.
+• Unauthorised access: Some IoT device manufacturers use weak or no security mechanisms to minimise manufacturing costs and reduce the time to market to meet the increase in market demand.
 They sometimes do not provide mechanisms for necessary updates to patch up security holes.
 Some create backdoors for remote servicing, which malicious hackers can exploit.
-In contrast, others use default passwords or no passwords at all, making it easier for attackers to access the device and exploit it to escalate their attacks.
+In contrast, others use default or no passwords, making it easier for attackers to access and exploit the device to escalate their attacks.

-• Emulation of fake IoT devices: A third party that knows the communication protocol could develop software that can emulate common functionalities between IoT devices and then get the leverage to share false information.
+• Emulation of fake IoT devices: A third party that knows the communication protocol could develop software to emulate standard functionalities between IoT devices and then get the leverage to share false information.

 • Identity Theft: An attacker could steal the identification of legitimate devices and then perform malicious actions within the network without being identified.

 • Injection of fake information: An attacker can inject fake or misleading information to disrupt the intended functionalities.
-For example, in the case of a food supply chain, a third party could inject false information about the ethylene sensor and make the system think that the transported commodity is already rotten.
-Therefore, mechanisms must be put in place to protect the system from fake information injection.
+For example, in a food supply chain, a third party could inject false information about the ethylene sensor and make the system think that the transported commodity is already rotten.
+Therefore, mechanisms must be implemented to protect the system from fake information injection.

 • Firmware-base attacks: When a new security threat is discovered, a new firmware update is required to obtain an updated version to address the security threat.
-The firmware, security configuration and other features of the device can be cloned.
+The firmware, security configuration and other device features can be cloned.
 The attacker can also upgrade the firmware of a device with malicious software [1].
-The firmware, security configuration and other features of the device can be cloned.
+The firmware, security configuration and other device features can be cloned.
 The attacker can also upgrade the firmware of a device with malicious software [2].

-• Eavesdropping and man-in-the-middle attacks: Data exchange should be performed in a secure manner that makes data interception by a third party impossible.
-Traditional data encryption schemes cannot be implemented in IoT devices, requiring lightweight encryption, which is not straightforward and is sometimes times ignored by many manufacturers.
+• Eavesdropping and man-in-the-middle attacks: Data exchange should be performed securely, making data interception by a third party impossible.
+Traditional data encryption schemes cannot be implemented in IoT devices, requiring lightweight encryption, which is not straightforward and is sometimes ignored by manufacturers.
 Transmitting unencrypted IoT data, including security data, makes IoT networks susceptible to eavesdropping and man-in-the-middle attacks.

-• Energy depletion attacks: In this kind of attack, an attacker tries to increase the energy consumption of a battery-powered IoT device significantly, drain the battery of the device, and eventually shut down the device.
+• Energy depletion attacks: In this kind of attack, an attacker tries to increase the energy consumption of a battery-powered IoT device significantly, drain the device's battery, and eventually shut down the device.
 Examples of such attacks include Denial of Sleep (DoS), flooding, a carousel, and stretch attacks [3].

-• Vampire attacks: In this kind of attack, an attacker tries to increase the energy consumption of a battery-powered IoT device significantly, drain the battery of the device, and eventually shut down the device.
+• Vampire attacks: In this kind of attack, an attacker tries to increase the energy consumption of a battery-powered IoT device significantly, drain the device's battery, and eventually shut down the device.
 Examples of such attacks include Denial of Sleep (DoS), flooding, a carousel, and stretch attacks [4].

-• Routing attacks: An attacker may manipulate the routing information of the devices to create routing loops, selectively forward packets or intend to use longer routes in order to increase energy consumption.
-Some of the routing attacks include sinkholes, selective forwarding, wormholes, and Sybil attacks [5].
+• Routing attacks: An attacker may manipulate the routing information of the devices to create routing loops, selectively forward packets or intend to use longer routes to increase energy consumption.
+Some routing attacks include sinkholes, selective forwarding, wormholes, and Sybil attacks [5].

-• Jamming attacks: It is a kind of denial of service attack in a shared wireless communication channel in which a user may prevent other users from using the shared channel [6].
-It is an attack targeted towards the physical layer or data link layer of the IoT wireless network.
+• Jamming attacks: A denial of service attack in a shared wireless communication channel where a user may prevent other users from using the shared channel [6].
+It is an attack targeting the IoT wireless network's physical or data link layer.

 • DoD/DDoD attacks: Because adequate security mechanisms are not implemented to harden the security of IoT devices, they can easily be compromised.
-A large number of IoT devices can be used to constitute an army of botnets to conduct DDoS attacks to saturate the buffers and other resources in the access points, fog nodes and cloud platforms.
+Many IoT devices can constitute an army of botnets to conduct DDoS attacks to saturate the buffers and other resources in the access points, fog nodes and cloud platforms.

-• Packet collision attacks: This attack is common in IoT applications where the devices share the wireless communication channel.
-An attack can capture some of the devices and then be used to create packet collisions in the communication channel to disrupt the communication and force the devices to consume more energy by trying to transmit packets multiple times and increase the time the devices stay awake to perform communication (or decreases the sleep time of the device).
+• Packet collision attacks: This attack is typical in IoT applications where the devices share the wireless communication channel.
+An attacker can capture some of the devices and then use them to create packet collisions in the communication channel to disrupt the communication and force the devices to consume more energy by trying to transmit packets multiple times and increase the time the devices stay awake to perform communication (or decreases the sleep time of the device).
 This kind of attack is a type of energy depletion attack.

-• Physical attack on the device: An IoT device may physically be manipulated to extract some vital information or can be physically damaged.
-It is an essential aspect of IoT-based agriculture as the IoT infrastructure in the fields can be vandalised.
+• Physical attack on the device: An IoT device may be physically manipulated or damaged to extract vital information.
+This is an essential aspect of IoT-based agriculture, as the IoT infrastructure in the fields can be vandalised.

 IoT hardware security

-It is very difficult to eliminate IoT hardware vulnerabilities due to the hardware resource constraint of IoT devices.
+It is tough to eliminate IoT hardware vulnerabilities due to the hardware resource constraint of IoT devices.
 Some of the measures for securing IoT devices and mitigating the risk posed by IoT security vulnerabilities include the following:

-• Configuring firewalls to protect devices from traffic-based attacks: The perimeter of the network can be protected by implementing firewalls that reject malicious traffic at the edge of the network.
-That is, it allows only traffic from legitimate sources and blocks traffic from sources that are deemed to be malicious.
-It can also be used to segment the network so that the IoT network can be isolated from other networks and attacks on IoT networks can not be spread to other networks.
+• Configuring firewalls to protect devices from traffic-based attacks: The network's perimeter can be protected by implementing firewalls that reject malicious traffic at the network's edge.
+That is, it allows only traffic from legitimate sources and blocks traffic from sources deemed malicious.
+It can also be used to segment the network so that the IoT network can be isolated from other networks and attacks on IoT networks can not be spread to different networks.
 Software firewalls can be configured on individual devices to restrict traffic from unauthorised sources from reaching the devices.

-• Ensure that the software and hardware components are not compromised: The software and hardware components used in IoT devices should be well-tested to ensure that there are no security vulnerabilities in them that malicious attackers may exploit to compromise the security of the data and the devices.
+• Ensure that the software and hardware components are not compromised: The software and hardware components used in IoT devices should be well-tested to ensure no security vulnerabilities that malicious attackers may exploit to compromise the security of the data and the devices.
 Security measures should be included at every stage of the device lifecycle to ensure that well-known vulnerabilities are resolved and that there are security strategies to ensure that the device and data security is not compromised.

-• Always verify the validity and trustworthiness of the software and firmware of the IoT devices: Reliable mechanisms should be implemented to verify the validity and trustworthiness of the software and firmware of IoT devices.
-In this way, we can check if the software or the operating system of the device has been tampered with or manipulated in such a way that the device is vulnerable to attacks.
+• Always verify the validity and trustworthiness of the software and firmware of IoT devices: Reliable mechanisms should be implemented to verify the validity and trustworthiness of the software and firmware of IoT devices.
+This way, we can check if the software or the device's operating system has been tampered with or manipulated so that the device is vulnerable to attacks.

 • Regular security checks and updates: Mechanisms should be implemented to check if the device has been tampered with.
-Also, the firmware and software of the device should be updated and regulated to patch any security holes.
+The firmware and software of the device should also be updated and regulated to patch any security holes.

 • Regular security audits should be performed: The IoT network should be regularly audited using vulnerability scanning and security auditing tools to ensure that IoT vulnerabilities (including hardware vulnerabilities) and threats can be detected and resolved before criminals can exploit them.

 • Enforcement of security policies: Sound security policies should be designed and enforced to ensure that the IoT device and data are not easily compromised.
-For example, the principle of security by design was implemented when designing and implementing IoT hardware and software.
-Also, all IoT devices must be identified, monitored continuously, and regularly audited to ensure that known vulnerabilities can be resolved on time.
-Also, attacks against IoT devices should be detected and blocked on time.
+For example, the principle of security by design was implemented when developing and implementing IoT hardware and software.
+All IoT devices must be identified, monitored continuously, and regularly audited to ensure that known vulnerabilities can be resolved on time.
+Attacks against IoT devices should also be detected and blocked on time.

 [1] O. Garcia-Morchon, S. Kumar, S. Keoh, R. Hummen, R. Struik, Security Considerations in the IP-based Internet of Things draft-garcia-core-security-06, Internet Engineering Task Force (IETF), https://tools.ietf.org, 2013 accessed on 28/02/2020.